Carrying Cloth Item Number: 3486/143 from the MOA: University of British Columbia

 Description

 A carrying cloth (inkuña or tari) made of a single loom panel with four selvedges and fragments of an exterior edging.
-It has two narrow pattern bands that are flanked by a series of colourful stripes on either side of the wide, red field.
-The designs include interlocking S or Z shapes and a doubled triangle.
+The design is mirrored at the horizontal centreline and features two narrow patterned bands with doubled triangles and interlocking 'S' shapes in off-white.
+The bands with motifs are flanked by a series of colourful stripes in shades of green, off-white, and red on either side of the wide, red field.
+The top and bottom edges have a thin blue band.

 History Of Use